mikhailshilkov/mikhailio-docpad/src/documents/2018/08/aws-lambda-warmer-as-pulumi-component/index.html.md

 const lambda = new aws.serverless.Function("my-function", { /* options */ }, handler);
 ```

-The processing code `handler` is just passed as parameter to infrastructure code as a parameter.
+The processing code `handler` is just passed to infrastructure code as a parameter.

 So, if I wanted to make reusable API for an "always warm" function, how would it look like?

-Simple, I just want to be able to do that:
+From the client code perspective, I just want to be able to do the same thing:

 ``` typescript
 const lambda = new mylibrary.WarmLambda("my-warm-function", { /* options */ }, handler);